cgiroux86/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        To keep track of information about how a user is using our website from storing a sessionID.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+* [ ] What does bcrypt do to help us store passwords in a secure manner.

+        It hashes them.

 - [ ] What does bcrypt do to slow down attackers?

+        It salts them, or adds a unqiue string to prevent against rainbow table attacks. it also uses a number of rounds to use a more complicated hash.

 - [ ] What are the three parts of the JSON Web Token?

+        The header, the the payload, and the signature.

 ## Minimum Viable Product